genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/03_advanced.md

 #### Required values

 Headers can also have a set of required values.
 If the header is present, but the value does not match, then the endpoint will not be matched.
-Please note that the required values will be published as part of the OpenAPI specification, unless they are declared a secret.
+Note that the required values are published as part of the OpenAPI specification, unless they are declared a secret.

-The below endpoint will only match is the `Test-Header` header is present with its value set to `test`:
+The below endpoint will only match if the `Test-Header` header is present with its value set to `test`:

 ```kotlin {2}
 endpoint(RequestType.GET, "test") {